DPascalBernard/maven-alfresco-archetypes/branches/experimental/quickstart-share-runner/README.txt

 amp module
 * runner - a module that runs Jetty with alfresco and share modules deployed on separate contexts

-The alfresco-web-integration-parent POM (the parent POM of this project) provides some cool features that saves a lot of code in the current project's build, such as:
+The parent pom.xml - besides defining the list of sub-modules and some of its properties - inherits (and propagates) different configurations from alfresco-specific parent pom:

+The alfresco-integration-parent POM (the parent POM of alfresco-web-integration-parent) specifies many versions and common plugin configurations:
 - Maven pluginManagement fixes versions and common configurations (compiler, war, resources plugin);
 can be overridden via properties; no plugin versions should be necessary in project's sub-modules
 - Maven dependencyManagement fixes versions and scope of Alfresco (and third-party) artifacts; no dependency versions should be necessary in project's sub-modules

+The alfresco-web-integration-parent POM (the parent POM of this project) provides some cool features that saves a lot of code in the current project's build, such as:
 - No DB installation needed; Alfresco Repository - by default - runs using H2 embedded DB; there is no need to tweak DB configuration
 - Maven clean plugin removes any trace of your Alfresco runs (be careful with mvn clean)